Dr Rebecca Wynter PhD MPhil BA (Joint Hons), FHEA, FRHistS

 UK

-Rebecca is a historian of medicine and of Quakers.
-Her research and publications centre on the history of psychiatry, mental health, neurosurgery, neurodiversity, and First World War medicine and disability.
-She has worked with museums, developing and co-curating exhibitions, and with community-based groups on public history projects.
+Dr Rebecca Wynter is a historian of medicine and mental health.
+Her research centres on the histories of psychiatry, mental health, learning disability, and neurosurgery, and on emergencies, war, and first responders.
+She has taught and published extensively and has worked with museums, developing and curating exhibitions, and with community-based groups on public history projects.
+Her work has been funded by, amongst others, Wellcome, the AHRC, the British Academy, Central England Quakers, and through Dutch Sector Plan investment and the Royal Netherlands Academy of Arts and Sciences.

 Qualifications